cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 # Introduction

-Even is `Cardano Rosetta` is compliant with [Rosetta Spec](https://rosetta-api.org/) some changed were added, mostly as metadata, as them contain Cardano specific information that needs to be either processed or returned.
+Although `Cardano Rosetta` is compliant with [Rosetta Spec](https://rosetta-api.org/), some changed were added, mostly as metadata, as they contain Cardano specific information that needs to be either processed or returned.

 # Endpoint specific changes

+## `/construction/derive`

+By default this endpoint creates an Enterprise address but Cardano Rosetta also allows the creation of Reward and Base addresses, which aren't supported in the Rosetta specification.
+Therefore, following optional parameters are sent as metadata:

+- `address_type`: either "Reward", "Base" or "Enterprise".
+It will default to "Enterprise" and will throw an error if any other value is provided.
+- `staking_credential`: the public key that will be used for creating a Base address and the format will be the same as the public key.
+This field is only mandatory if the provided `address_type` is "Base".
+It's ignored in other cases since the Reward and the Enterprise addresses are created with the public key already included in the request.

 ## `/block`